maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/servers.rst

 .. figure:: ../../../_static/screen/sv_ddc.png
    :alt: Maestro Server - Assing datacenters name

-Assing a dc name, region and zone.
+Assing a dc name, region and zone on that server.

 ------------

 .. figure:: ../../../_static/screen/sv_auth.png
    :alt: Maestro Server - Assing service authentication

-How you can to access and authenticate on that server.
+describe how you can to access and authenticate on that server.

 ------------